 Proxy bidding is available.
 Shipping can be arranged for those who can’t be there.
 Call the Synagogue at 340-774-4312 for details or email email@example.com.

-This year’s live auction will have 40-plus items -- antique furniture, marvelous getaways, original art by Camille Pissarro and Shansi Miller, bronze heads of Buddhist figures, Indian temple toys, a like-new elliptical trainer, and fun packages (wine tastings, gourmet dinners, parties.....and more).
+This year’s live auction will have 40-plus items -- antique furniture, marvelous getaways, original art by Camille Pissarro and Shansi Miller (two 1990s oils!), bronze heads of Buddhist figures, Indian temple toys, a like-new elliptical trainer, and fun packages (wine tastings, gourmet dinners, parties.....and more).

 The auction will start at noon and end by 3 p.m.